Knowing News Is Good News: How and Where to Learn Korean Through the News

 Naver News is a comprehensive news aggregator that curates articles from all over the Korean internet.
 It will help you quickly identify what’s trending in Korea and discover interesting news sources.

-The best part is that you can access both written articles and radio programs.
-Simply click on 신문 헤드라인 (newspaper headline) or 방송 뉴스 (radio news) in the header, depending on what type of content you’d like.
+The best part is that you can access both written articles and video news.
+Simply click on 신문보기 (read the newspaper) or TV in the header, depending on what type of content you’d like.

-Because of its incredible diversity, this is the platform of choice if you want to put your finger on the pulse of Korean society.
-If you’re just getting started, don’t get discouraged.
-Simply studying the headlines will do wonders for your skills.
-That’s because they incorporate very common buzzwords and expressions that will help you to at least understand what’s being discussed.
+If you’re just getting started and feel a bit overwhelmed, simply study the headlines.
+They incorporate very common buzzwords and expressions that will at least tell you what’s being discussed.
 It’s also a great introduction to hanja (Korean characters borrowed from Chinese), since headlines feature them prominently.

-You’ll be able to expand your vocabulary about a full range of subjects, along with the specific terminology of local government.
+You’ll expand your vocabulary about a full range of subjects, including specific terminology of local government.
 You’ll also gain familiarity with Seoul’s neighborhoods, subway stations and main sights.
-This will come in handy if you ever plan a trip to the city.
+This will come in handy if you ever plan a trip to or study abroad in the city.

 This is the perfect source to acquire the proper jargon used in economics, including the vocabulary of statistics, polling and forecasting.